-We provide a clinical waste service to dispose of your medical or hygiene waste.
+We can provide a clinical waste service to dispose of your medical or hygiene waste from home.

 Find out about:

 Arranging a clinical waste collection

 Ask your community healthcare worker how to dispose of your clinical waste - this could be your district nurse, doctor's surgery, continence service or other healthcare professional.

 They will complete a risk assessment based on the type of waste being disposed of, and we will then decide if a special clinical waste collection is needed.
 You don't need to contact us to arrange a clinical waste collection, your healthcare worker will do it for you.